What is psoas syndrome?

 What causes psoas syndrome?

 Psoas syndrome may have no identifiable cause.
-Care should be taken in people who are immune-compromised (due to transplant, cancer, or infectious causes) to ensure that there is no infectious cause or associated myositis in the psoas muscle that presents in a related fashion.
+Care should be taken in people who are immune-compromised (due to transplant, cancer, or infectious causes) to ensure that there is no infectious cause or associated myositis (weakness) in the psoas muscle that presents in a related fashion.

 What are the symptoms of psoas syndrome?